Jiffy Lube Brake Pad Replacement Cost

 You might also like our articles about the cost of AC recharge at Jiffy Lube, brake pads replacement by an independent mechanic, or the price of brake bleeding.

-One Jiffy Lube location-based in Indiana is offering the basic brake package for a price of $249 per axle.
+One Jiffy Lube location based in Indiana is offering the basic brake package for a price of $249 per axle.
 This is according to the prices they posted online through their official channels.

-$491 for pads, wipers, and premium oil change
+Pads, wipers, and premium oil change 540.1

-Any additional expenses to consider?
+Any additional expenses related to the brake job?

 Jiffy Lube LocationThe technician can find other problems that need to be addressed, in addition to the need to replace the brake pads, such as replacing the rotors and/or calipers.
 If this were the case, they may find out that your brake pads are coming in contact with the rotor because it is so worn down.
 If your braking system reaches this state, if you’re not fixing it, it might lead to an accident.
 Depending on your vehicle, replacing rotors can cost over $450.